Exploring 6 Deployment Strategies for Smooth Software Updates

 How to Choose the Best Deployment Strategy?

-• Downtime Tolerance: How much downtime can your users withstand?
-Rolling deployments or Blue/Green deployments minimize downtime, while Recreate deployments cause outages.
+• Downtime Tolerance: How much downtime can users handle?
+Rolling and Blue/Green deployments minimize downtime, but Recreate can cause disruptions.

 • Risk Concerns: How comfortable are you with the possibility of issues impacting users?
 Canary deployments and shadow deployments allow for early detection of problems.